 Trek Grade: Fairly Strenuous

-Trip Snippets: 14 days, 3 night’s hotels, 10 nights Lodges, Breakfast in the city and breakfast lunch & dinner during the trek is included.
+Trip Snippets: 15 days, three night’s hotels, 11 nights Lodges, Breakfast in the city, and breakfast lunch & dinner during the trek is included.

-Departure Dates: We are able to offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November and December for a group of 1 to 15 people.
+Departure Dates: We can offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November, and December for a group of 1 to 15 people.

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

-Your trek Backpack/duffle bag: Your baggage on the trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu.
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15 kg, including your sleeping bag and down jacket, Other items not required on the trek can store in our office or your hotel in Kathmandu.

 Transportation: Local Bus/Private Land Cruiser

 We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
 When you have had your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program.
 You will have the meeting with your trekking guide and discuss the equipment needed for the trekking, and we will process for the trekking permits.
 If you arrive at night, we will have the same discussion in the next day morning after breakfast.

 Day 02: - A full day sightseeing tour of Kathmandu, the capital valley